ltgcgo/painted-palette/README.md

 ### Steps
 > **Warning**: BSD is not supported.

-> **Warning**: It's generally a bad idea to run the bot on your main account.
+> **Warning**: It's considered a bad idea to run the bot on your main.
 Spin up disposable alts for bots is recommended.

 #### Linux, Android, Mac OS
+* Make sure that Bash and cURL are installed on your system.
 * Install the helper script with `bash <(curl -Ls https://sh.ltgc.cc/sh/palette)`.
 Takes at most 20 seconds to finish on a relatively acceptable Internet connection.
   * Try `bash <(curl -Ls https://github.com/ltgcgo/painted-palette/raw/main/src/bash/install.sh)` if the above command does not work.
 * Run `./palette-bot paint <yourRedditUsername> <yourRedditPassword>` directly.